kevin-green58/Election_Analysis/README.md

 Diana DeGette won the election with 272,892 votes.
 This accounts for 73.8% of the votes across the three counties in the district.

 ## Election Audit Summary
+- can be adapted to any election as long as csv file valid.
+- 1. script can be changed to find the lowest voter output. this is important as this can be used to target places for increased voter turnout
+- 2. can also modify script to find voter turn out in specific areas. ex- find out what candiate was most popular where.